-Speaking of custom dimensions, one of the dimensions you can set up to track in Google Analytics and WordPress is the All in One SEO Focus Keyphrase.
-By setting it up this way, you’ll be able to see how your content is performing in another report in Google Analytics and WordPress.
+Speaking of custom dimensions, one of the dimensions you can track with Google Analytics and MonsterInsights is the All in One SEO Focus Keyphrase.
+MonsterInsights has an optional Dimensions addon that shows you traffic stats for your AIOSEO focus keywords.

 - Which focus keyphrases are bringing in the most traffic to your site